FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

         state = State.MANUAL;
     }
 ```

 For this subsystem, the update function is grouped with `setArmSpeed()` when discussing its logic as they are dependent on each other.
 Since there is only one state, the state will always be `MANUAL` which means that each time the update function is called, `armMotor.set(speed);` is run.
-This means that the motor will spin at whatever value the variable speed is at. `setArmSpeed()` sets the previously mentioned speed variable to the value passed in and sets the state to `MANUAL` as that is the only state of the robot. `setArmSpeed()` is run by the `MANUAL`command which we will discuss in the future.
+This means that the motor will spin at whatever value the variable speed is at. `setArmSpeed()` sets the previously mentioned speed variable to the value passed in and sets the state to `MANUAL` since that is the only state of the robot.
+Thus after setArmSpeed() is run, the update function will output different code if the speed changes.

 ### Shuffle Board Functions